-- reference: A boolean which indicate to add the support for JSON Reference into the generated code. - date-format: A date format to specify how the generated code should encode and decode \DateTime object to string - strict: A boolean which indicate strict mode (true by default), not strict mode generate more permissive client not respecting some standards (nullable field as an example) client. - use-fixer: A boolean which indicate if we make a first cs-fix after code generation - fixer-config-file: A string to specify where to find the custom configuration for the cs-fixer after code generation - use-cacheable-supports-method: A boolean which indicate if we use CacheableSupportsMethodInterface interface to improve caching performances when used with Symfony Serializer.
+- reference: A boolean which indicate to add the support for JSON Reference into the generated code. - date-format: A date format to specify how the generated code should encode and decode \DateTime object to string - strict: A boolean which indicate strict mode (true by default), not strict mode generate more permissive client not respecting some standards (nullable field as an example) client. - use-fixer: A boolean which indicate if we make a first cs-fix after code generation, is disabled by default. - fixer-config-file: A string to specify where to find the custom configuration for the cs-fixer after code generation, will remove all Jane default cs-fixer default configuration. - clean-generated: A boolean which indicate if we clean generated output before generating new files, is enabled by default. - use-cacheable-supports-method: A boolean which indicate if we use CacheableSupportsMethodInterface interface to improve caching performances when used with Symfony Serializer.